alces-software/knowledgebase/docs/source/network-hardware/network-hardware-considerations.rst

   - **Primary Network** - The main network that all systems are connected to.
   - **Out-of-Band Network** - A separate network for management traffic.
 This could contain on-board BMCs, switch management ports and disk array management ports.
 Typically this network would only be accessible by system administrators from within the HPC network.
-  - **High Performance Network** - Usually built on an Infiniband fabric, the high performance network will usually be used by the compute nodes for running large parallel jobs over MPI.
+  - **High Performance Network** - Usually built on an Infiniband fabric, the high performance network would be used by the compute nodes for running large parallel jobs over MPI.
 This network can also be used for storage servers to provide performance improvements to data access.
   - **External Networks** - The network outside of the HPC environment that nodes may need to access.
-For example, the master node could be connected to an *Active Directory* server on the external network and behave as a slave to relay user information to the rest of the HPC environment.
+For example, the *Master Node* could be connected to an *Active Directory* server on the external network and behave as a slave to relay user information to the rest of the HPC environment.
   - **Build Network** - This network can host a DHCP server for deploying operating systems via PXE boot kickstart installations.
 It allows for systems that require a new build or rebuild to be flipped over and provisioned without disturbing the rest of the network.
   - **DMZ** - A demilitarised zone would contain any externally-facing services, this could be setup in conjunction with the external networks access depending on the services and traffic passing through.